seinecle/gephi-tutorials/docs/generated-slides/subdir/importing-data-in-gephi-en_temp_html.md

 - header must be at least `Source,Target`
 - To have an attribute for the "thickness" or "strength" of a relation, this attribute must be called "Weight".
-- Want / don't want arrows on your links?
-Add an attribute "Type", with value "Undirected" or "Directed"
+- Want arrows on your links?
+Add an attribute "Type", with value "Directed"
+- Don't wan't arrows?
+Add an attribute "Type", with value "Undirected"

 //ST: !
 Types of attributes: which to choose?